-But this response is insufficient, for three fundamental reasons.14 First, as a reading of Kant, it ignores the fact that Kant does posit that one standpoint is more fundamental than the other, that one describes "things in themselves," while the other describes mere "appearances."
-Second, this response fails to distinguish the two standpoint reading from the "wretched subterfuge" of compatibilism, according to which "freedom" is merely a word for an "effect, the determining natural ground of which lies within the acting being," a freedom that is no different that the freedom of "a projectile . . . in free motion" or a "turnspit" (5:96-7).
+fails to distinguish the two-standpoint reading from the "wretched subterfuge" of compatibilism, according to which "freedom" is merely a word for an "effect, the determining natural ground of which lies within the acting being," a freedom that is no different than the freedom of "a projectile...in free motion" or a "turnspit" (5:96-7).
 Finally, this response fails to take seriously the nature of the practical standpoint itself, which is not merely a standpoint according to which one is free, but a standpoint from which one sees the world of appearance as the effect of one's freedom.
-That is, the practical standpoint posits a relationship between itself and the theoretical standpoint, according to which the theoretical standpoint is necessarily secondary.
+That is, the practical standpoint posits a relationship between itself and the theoretical standpoint, according to which the theoretical standpoint is secondary.
 In order to make sense of the practical standpoint, one must posit that this standpoint sees things as they really are, and that the theoretical standpoint sees things merely as they appear.
 (As we will see later, the theoretical standpoint does not similarly prioritize itself.)
+Agnosticism about whether or not one is really free is thus unsatisfying.